 A. POLICY

 1. Any employee may be required to work in excess of the normal workday or workweek schedule to fulfill the operational demands of the Department.
-Non-FLSA exempt employees shall be paid at the rate of one and one-half (1½) times the employee's regular hourly rate of pay for all hours worked in excess of eight (8) in any workday or forty (40) in any workweek.
+FLSA non-exempt employees shall be paid at the rate of one and one-half (1½) times the employee's regular hourly rate of pay for all hours worked in excess of eight (8) in any workday or forty (40) in any workweek.
 Overtime will be offered to the most senior classified employees in the department, who are qualified to perform the work.
 FLSA exempt employees (administrative staff) do not earn overtime pay.

-2. The standard workweek for employees will be seven (7) consecutive days, beginning Saturday 12:01 a.m. and continuing through Friday 12:00 midnight.
+2. The standard workweek for employees will be seven (7) consecutive days, beginning Sunday 12:01 a.m. and continuing through Saturday 12:00 midnight.
 Eligibility for overtime shall be based upon all hours actually worked in the normal workweek.
 Vacation, sick leave, holiday pay or other paid leave time shall not be counted in determining whether an employee has actually worked in excess of forty (40) hours.